hrgdavor/livetest4j/README.md

 - setup live reload in Spring
 - use a commercial solution like JRebel

+For now, this not published as a maven library just copy the utility class [LiveTest4j.java](src/main/java/hr/hrg/livetest4j/LiveTest4j.java)  to your project (with test code, no need for it in production).

-In principle this is pretty simple, but to make it more usable
+In principle this is pretty simple, but to make it more usable it has bit more code.

 ## using